JasssZhang/cse15l-lab-reports/lab5.md

 ## Part 1 – Debugging Scenario
 **Original Student Post of Bug**

+Hi, I am having difficulty for passing the tests in lab7.
+I have correctly changed line 15 to result.add(s), and line 44 to index2, but the second merge test failed.
+Is it anything I did that caused the error, or are there other bugs in the program that I did not notice?

+Also, when I'm trying to run the bash script to test the program, it's giving me strange error message in the terminal saying things like `org.junit` does not exist, or `@Test` symbol is not found, etc. I double checked that I did not changed the bash script given in the cloned repository, also JUnit is correctly installed and imported.
+I wonder what might be the issue there.
+Thank you so much for your time!

 **TA's Response**

 **Student's Try and Output**

 **Additional Information**

+1. File & directory

+   I designed this bug from `https://github.com/ucsd-cse15l-s23/lab7` in Week7's lab activity.
+File used are `ListExamples.java`, `ListExamplesTests.java`, and `test.sh`.
+Directory is `lab7`.

+2. Before fixing the bug

+   Edits I made to design the bug in `ListExamples`:

+   Line 15: change result.add(0, s) to result.add(s);

+4. Triggering the bug

+5. Fix the bug

 ## Part 2 – Reflection